rafael2k/elks-viewer/README.md

 An optimized image viewer which runs on ELKS on Intel 8088 CPU or better.

-ELKS Viewer is composed by standalone viewers:
+ELKS Viewer is a set of tools composed by standalone viewers:
 - bmpview: Supports 1, 4, 8 and 24 bits BMP (run-length encoding also supported)
 - ppmview: Supports PPM and PGM formats
 - jpgview: A JPEG viewer which supports coloured and grayscale images

 JPEG decoding uses PicoJPEG.
+Source "graphics.c" contains the graphics operation routines.

-At this point, only the Open Watcom v2 compiler is supported, and the software is linked to ELKS libc.
-For now, only mode 0x13 (320x200 256 colors) is supported.
+Open Watcom v2 compiler is supported (C86 support WIP), and the software is linked to ELKS libc.

 ```
  Usage: {jpg,bmp,ppm}view [source_file]
     source_file: Image file to decode.
 ```

+Folder "3rdparty" contains CPIG software (Color Palette Inference Generator) to create optimized palettes for a given image.

 # Build